CJ-Chen/TBtools-II/README.md

 ## Compatability

 ​	It can run in all Operating system including Mac, Linux, Windows, which have [Java run time environment higher than 1.6](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
 Both **command line usages and GUI manipulation** have been implemented.
-U can use it and distribute it **freely, for researches or for commecial purpose**.
+U can ONLY use it and distribute it **freely, for researches**.
 Well, if u found it useful to u, I will **be very graceful that u cite TBtools** in u paper...